NavidMKZ/Evaluating-the-performance-of-classical-quantum-and-hybrid-NNs-in-solving-differential-equations/README.md

-  title   = {Evaluating the performance of classical, quantum, and hybrid quantum neural networks in solving differential equations}, journal = {Scientific Reports}, volume  = {15}, article-number = {39332}, year    = {2025}, doi     = {10.1038/s41598-025-22950-y},
+  title   = {Evaluating the performance of classical, quantum, and hybrid quantum neural networks in solving differential equations}, journal = {Scientific Reports}, volume  = {15}, number  = {1}, pages   = {39332}, year    = {2025},
+  doi     = {10.1038/s41598-025-22950-y},
   url     = {https://doi.org/10.1038/s41598-025-22950-y}
 }
 ```

-A `CITATION.cff` file is also included in this repository to provide structured citation metadata for the code and associated publication.
+A `CITATION.cff` file is included in this repository to provide structured citation information for the code and its associated publication.

 ---